Soldier martyred, terrorist killed in encounter at Pulwama

 India

-Pulwama, July 07: A solider has been martyred and one terrorist was killed in an encounter at Pulwama, Jammu and Kashmir, early this morning.
+Pulwama, July 07: A soldier has been martyred and one terrorist was killed in an encounter at Pulwama, Jammu and Kashmir, early this morning.

 A joint operation was launched by the CRPF, Rashtriya Rifles and Jammu and Kashmir police at 5.30 am.
 A soldier and a policeman were also injured in the incident.
 One of the two terrorists holed up in the house was dead.